christinepugay/bloodpressure/README.md

 Using  the drop-down arrow on the column names, physicians can filter the data to only view certain records.

 Let's only view  records with Stage 2: Hypertension as a result

+Click on the drop down arrow on the "Systolic & Diastolic Results" column

 ![](demo_1.PNG)

+Unclick "Select All" box to unselect all the records, then click on "Stage 2: Hypertension".
+This will only return all patient's records with Stage 2: Hypertension as a result.
 ![](demo_2.PNG)

+Here are the results!
 ![](demo_3.PNG)